transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.md

 ### STEPS FOR ADDING ACCESS POLICY:
 The steps for adding Key Vault Administrator to Key Vault access policies for creating secrets are listed below.
 i.
 Go to → Key Vault → Select Access Policies → Click on Add Access Policy

+Figure 24 Add Key Vault Access Policy

+ii.
+Select Secret Management → select Secret Permissions (Get, List, Set)

+Figure 25 Select Secret Permissions in Access Policy in Key Vault

+iii.
+Select Principal → Add Azure Key Vault Administrator User (select the username) → Click Add

+Figure 26 Select Principal (List of users) In Key Vault Access Policy

+### STEPS FOR ADDING KEY VAULT SECRETS:
+Add Key Vault entries for all the secrets captured in the pre-requisites.<br>
+i.
+Go to → Key Vault → Select Secrets → Click Generate/Import

+Figure 27 Create Secrets in Key Vault

+ii.
+Provide Secret Name and Value → Select Create

+Figure 28 Add Secrets values in Key Vault

+# Resource Validation
+Validate all resources from Azure Portal to ensure that the resource configurations have been deployed in accordance with the low-level design document (LLD).
+## Low-Level Design Document
+The low-level design document contains all the settings and configurations that have been configured on Terraform IaC code.

+Naming Convention followed for all the resources is as below -<br>
+•	Resource type: vnet, subnet, rg, etc.<br>
+•	App/Svc: Subscription name<br>
+•	Environment: dev, preprod etc.<br>
+•	Region: eastus, westus, etc.